Portland Head Light: History

 During the American Civil War, raids on shipping in and out of Portland Harbor became commonplace, and because of the necessity for ships at sea to sight Portland Head Light as soon as possible, the tower was raised 20 more feet.
 The current keepers' house was built in 1891.
 When Halfway Rock Light was built, Portland Head Light was considered less important, and in 1883, the tower was shortened 20 ft and a weaker fourth-order Fresnel lens was added.
 Following the mariners' complaints, the former height and second-order Fresnel lens were restored in 1885.

+In 1886, the barque Annie C. Maguire went aground at Portland Head Light, with the crew and passengers able to get ashore.

-The station has changed little except for rebuilding the whistle house in 1975 due to its having been badly damaged in a storm.
+The station has changed little except for rebuilding the whistle house in 1975 due to its having been badly damaged in a storm; and switching to automated operations in August 1989.
+Davis Simpson was the last to hold the role head light keeper with Nathan Wasserstrom assistant light keeper.
+Wasserstrom's spouse recollected hearing of the opportunity to live at Portland Head Light while renting a small apartment, saying "when I came out here and saw how beautiful it was, I thought to myself that we’d never have another chance to live in a wonderful place like this.”

 Today, Portland Head Light stands 80 ft above ground and 101 ft above water, its white conical tower is connected to a dwelling.
-The grounds and keeper's house are owned by the town of Cape Elizabeth, while the beacon and fog signal is owned and maintained by the U.S. Coast Guard as a current aid to navigation.
+The grounds and historic keeper's house are owned by the town of Cape Elizabeth, while the beacon and fog signal is owned and maintained by the U.S. Coast Guard as a current aid to navigation.
 It was added to the National Register of Historic Places as Portland Head light (sic) on April 24, 1973, reference number 73000121.
 The lighthouse was designated as a National Historic Civil Engineering Landmark by the American Society of Civil Engineers in 2002.